joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 Then we press the "START" button on the right and watch the rocks move.
 Again, after decades of study, Alice says, "This system is computing, too!
-This system is also using a subset of the rows, it's just a different subset this time."
+This system is also using a subset of the rows, it's just a different subset this time and now it's running the `consciousness.exe` program."

 I tell her, "You're nuts!
 There's no way this system is computing.
-There are so many rows here that you could always find *some* subset that encodes *any* binary string!
-This system ran for $$T$$ time steps and $$M$$ is orders of magnitude larger than $$T$$.
+There are so many rows here that you could always find *some* subset that encodes *any* sequence of binary strings!
+This system ran for $$T$$ time steps and $$M$$ is many orders of magnitude larger than $$T$$.
 The probability that the random fluctuations here would produce *some* subset of rows that matched the series of binary strings that encode the Turing machine is nearly 1!"

 Alice responds, "But that doesn't matter!
 There's no rule that says I can't pick and choose which rows I want to be included in my 'system.'
 In every